PaasmerIoT/Android-Cloud-SDK/README.md

 ## Installation
   To get a Git project into your build:
-### Step 1.
+### Step 1

-	*Add it in your root build.gradle at the end of repositories:
+	Add it in your root build.gradle at the end of repositories:

 	```